Keep your restricted operator licence under better control

 - agricultural businesses

-- own-account operators
+- own-account operators carrying their own goods

 - small restricted fleets that need structure, not guesswork